rahcancode/pp2-rockpaperscissors/README.md

 ### Validator Testing

 - HTML
-  - One error was returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frahcancode.github.io%2Fpp1-your-village%2F)
+  - 3 errors and 3 warnings were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frahcancode.github.io%2Fpp2-rockpaperscissors%2F)
-  - It related to the hero-outer not having a heading on line 36
-  - This was resolved by changing from a `<section>` to a `<div>`
+  - These related to changing a `<section>` to a `<div>`, a few stray tags, and an empty heading
-  - No other errors were found when passing through the validator after this change
+  - No other errors were found when passing through the validator after these were resolved

 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frahcancode.github.io%2Fpp1-your-village%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frahcancode.github.io%2Fpp2-rockpaperscissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 - JavaScript
+- When running the JavaScript through the official [JSHint validator](https://jshint.com/) there were 37 warnings generated
+- Based on feedback from other Code Institute students on Slack, adding `/* jshint esversion: 6 */` at the top of the script.js file resolved these warnings, as JSHint wasn't configured to ES6

 ### Unfixed Bugs